yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

   * and action 'Edit' is selected
     * the same than in the "disk view"
   * and action 'Move' is selected
+    * pending storage-ng
     * the same than in the "disk view"
+  * and action 'Resize' is selected
+    * pending storage-ng
+    * the same than in the "disk view"
   * and action 'Delete' is selected
     * the same than in the "disk view"

+## When 'Resize' is selected
+* pending storage-ng
+* and selected partition is extended
+  * shows an error popup
+* and selected partition is not extended
+  * shows a dialog with the following fields
+    * Maximum size (default)
+    * Minimum size
+    * Custom size
+  * and 'Ok' is selected
+    * and entered custom sized is not valid
+      * shows an error popup
+    * resizes the partition

 ## When 'Add partition' is selected
 * and there is not space enough